fiddle-leaf/selesie/README.md

 # SELESIE: Portfolio

-A landing page for my work in Web Design, Photography, and Mindfulness.
+A landing page for my work in Web Development, Photography, and Mindfulness.

 ## Technologies Used